Carolina Chocolate Drops

 The Carolina Chocolate Drops were formed in November, 2005, when members Rhiannon Diddens, Dom Flemons and Justin Robinson attended the Banjo Gathering in Boone, North Carolina.
 The group was formerly known as Sankofa Strings.

-The Carolina Chocolate Drops released their first album, Dona Got a Ramblin’ Mind in September, 2006 on the Music Maker label.
+The Carolina Chocolate Drops released their first album, Dona Got a Ramblin’ Mind in September 2006 on the Music Maker label.
 Then they recorded the soundtrack to the film The Great Debaters, which was released in December 2007 on Atlantic Records.
-Their second album Heritage was released on the Dixiefrog label in February 2008 and a live album, Carolina Chocolate Drops & Joe Thomas, which was recorded at Merlefest in April 2008 was released in May 2009 on the Music Maker label.
+Their second album Heritage was released on the Dixiefrog label in February 2008, and a live album, Carolina Chocolate Drops & Joe Thomas, which was recorded at Merlefest in April 2008, and released in May 2009 on the Music Maker label.
 The group signed with Nonesuch Records and their third album, Genuine Negro Jig, was released in February 2010.
 This was followed by an EP, Luminescent Orchestrii, which was released in January 2011.
-In February 2012, the group released their forth album, Leaving Eden.
+In February 2012, the group released their forth album, Leaving Eden, on Nonesuch Records.

 The Carolina Chocolate Drops won a Grammy Award for Best Traditional Folk Album titled Genuine Negro Jig in 2012.
 They were nominated for the Duo/Group of the Year award from the American Music Association in 2010 and 2012 and a Grammy for Best Folk Album for Leaving Eden in 2013.

 Dom Flemons left the group to embark on his solo career in 2013, introducing two new members, cellist Malcolm Parson and multi-instrumentalist Rowan Corbett.

 The following year, the group stopped preforming regularly together and decided to pursue solo careers, and other projects.

 Hit Em Up Style

 Trouble In Your Mind